Family office private equity: Navigating opportunities and challenges

 Investing in private equity comes with both benefits and challenges.
 Let’s take a look at what these may be.

-Control and influence: By investing directly in private companies, family offices can exert significant control and influence over business strategies.
+• Control and influence: By investing directly in private companies, family offices can exert significant control and influence over business strategies.
+This hands-on involvement in governance and strategic decision-making is a hallmark of family office private equity and allows for deeper alignment between investor and business values.

-Diversification: Private equity offers an avenue for diversification, reducing reliance on public markets.
+• Diversification: Private equity offers an avenue for diversification, reducing reliance on public markets.
+Family offices typically diversify across direct investments, private equity funds, co-investments, and secondaries, helping to balance risk while maintaining exposure to high-growth private markets.

-Access to unique opportunities: Family offices often have access to exclusive investment opportunities not available to the general public, allowing them to invest in high-growth potential companies early on.
+• Access to unique opportunities: Family offices often have access to exclusive investment opportunities not available to the general public, allowing them to invest in high-growth potential companies early on.
+These proprietary deals often arise from family networks, business relationships, or club deals with other family offices and strategic investors.

-Alignment with values: Family offices can choose investments that align with the family’s values and philanthropic goals, fostering a sense of legacy and purpose.
+• Alignment with values: Family offices can choose investments that align with the family’s values and philanthropic goals, fostering a sense of legacy and purpose.
+This includes impact investing, ESG-focused private equity funds, and mission-aligned direct investments that contribute to both financial and social returns.

-Illiquidity: Private equity investments are not easily liquidated, which can be a drawback if sudden cash needs arise.
+• Illiquidity: Private equity investments are not easily liquidated, which can be a drawback if sudden cash needs arise.
+Liquidity planning and cash flow forecasting are therefore essential components of a robust family office private equity strategy.

-High entry barriers: Significant capital is often required, limiting access to only the wealthiest families.
+• High entry barriers: Significant capital is often required, limiting access to only the wealthiest families.
+This includes minimum commitments to top-tier PE funds and the resources needed to vet and execute direct deals independently.

-Complex management: Managing private equity investments requires specialized knowledge and expertise, which might necessitate hiring skilled professionals.
+• Complex management: Managing private equity investments requires specialized knowledge and expertise, which might necessitate hiring skilled professionals.
+Many family offices now build in-house private equity teams or outsource to dedicated advisors with backgrounds in investment banking, private equity, or venture capital.

-Risk of capital calls: Family offices must be prepared for capital calls from private equity funds, requiring them to maintain liquidity to meet these obligations.
+• Risk of capital calls: Family offices must be prepared for capital calls from private equity funds, requiring them to maintain liquidity to meet these obligations.
+Effective capital allocation frameworks are critical to avoid shortfalls and to maintain exposure across multiple investment vintages.

-Valuation challenges: Private equity investments can be challenging to value accurately, leading to potential discrepancies in portfolio valuation and performance assessment.
+• Valuation challenges: Private equity investments can be challenging to value accurately, leading to potential discrepancies in portfolio valuation and performance assessment.
+Leveraging family office software like the Aleta platform tailored for private equity can streamline portfolio monitoring and reporting, improving transparency and decision-making.

-According to a UBS survey of 320 family offices from more than 30 different countries, 22% of family office assets are allocated to private equity investments (UBS 2024).
-In the US, the share is an impressive 35%.
+According to a UBS survey of 317 family offices from all over the world, 21% of family office assets are allocated to private equity investments (UBS 2025).
+In the US, the share is an impressive 27%.

 And more than a third of the surveyed family offices even plan to increase their allocation to private equity.